ccolas/ccolas/README.md

 Marie Curie Postdoctoral Fellow at [Inria (Flowers Lab)](https://flowers.inria.fr/).
 I work on LLM agents, open-ended learning, and reinforcement learning.
 My research covers LLM-guided program synthesis, autonomous goal-setting agents, exploration and curriculum learning, social learning in human-AI populations, and world models.

 Previously at MIT with Josh Tenenbaum and Jacob Andreas.
 PhD at Inria with Pierre-Yves Oudeyer and Olivier Sigaud.
-Interned at Uber AI Labs (2019) with Jeff Clune and Vashisht Madhavan.
+Interned at Uber AI Labs with Jeff Clune and Vashisht Madhavan (summer 2019).

 #### Selected research